pmem/pmem.github.io/_posts/2015-06-15-transactions.md

  >Takes a "snapshot" of the memory block ... and saves it in the undo log.
  The application is then free to directly modify the object in that memory range.
 In case of failure or abort, all the changes within this range will be rolled-back automatically.

 What this means is that when you call any of those two functions, a new object is allocated and the existing content of the memory range is copied into it.
-Most of the time that object will be then discarded, unless the library needs that old memory in the transaction rollback.
+Unless the library needs that old memory in the transaction rollback, that object will be discarded.
-Also, note that the library assumes that when you add the memory range you intend to write to it and the memory is automatically persisted when committing the transaction - so you don't have to call pmemobj_persist yourself.
+Also, note that the library assumes that when you add the memory range you intend to write to it and the memory is automatically persisted when committing the transaction - so you don't have to call `pmemobj_persist` yourself.

 So how to use those functions?
 The `pmemobj_tx_add_range` takes a raw persistent memory pointer (PMEMoid), an offset from it and its size.
 So let's set some values inside this structure: